Call For Presenters

 Proposals are particularly requested for the following topics:

-• Planning sustainability and resilience – Two sessions will be selected, at least an hour in length with AICP-creditworthy content and presenters.
-Suggestions for content include topics related to sustainability and resiliency that help planners better plan for sustainable and resilient outcomes.
+• Planning Sustainability & Resilience – Two sessions will be selected, at least an hour in length with AICP-creditworthy content and presenters.
+Suggestions for content include topics that help planners better plan for sustainable and resilient outcomes.

 Other topic examples include, but are not limited to: